 Land Records: You can look up Florida real estate records using the Official records database posted by the relevant Clerk of the Circuit Court.
 Often it helps to search the relevant County Property Appraiser's database first.
 If you don't know the county, you can try a commercial public records vendor like TLO, Accurint Lexis or one of the other sources listed in the "Land Records" and "Title Searches" sections of the Real Estate entry.

 To get Florida legislative history materials, call a good document retrieval service.
-I've had good results from the Florida Information Associates (850-878-0188).
+I've had good results from Florida Information Associates (850-878-0188).
 One of their researchers, Connie Beane, is extremely knowledgeable.
 Alternatively, you can call the Florida Legislative History Research Service (850-878-0188), which also compiles legislative histories -- but you must supply the session laws you want, and they don't know anything about the laws themselves, they just know how and where to get the materials.
 For other services, see "Document Retrieval Services."

 Legal Encyclopedias: Florida Jurisprudence is available on Westlaw (FLJUR) and Lexis (FLA;FLJUR).
 In addition, Lexis has a number of online Florida practice treatises.
+For elements of common actions, see Florida Causes of Action (James Publishing).